Hull FC in 2021 featured both the sublime and the ridiculous. It’s never been any different…

 Hull had a favourable run of games ahead and we were looking at dizzy height territory on the Super League table, but luck wasn’t on Hull’s side, with Jake Connor picking up a lengthy injury and winnable games against Rovers, Salford and Leigh all falling by the wayside.

 Typical, and so Hull FC, but this bit was beyond their control.

 After nearly a month, the side finally returned to action and ironically against Huddersfield once again, but here they were a shadow of their former self and leaked 40-points on the night.

-It was the first time where you could really question the Hull of 2021 and it sent the alarm bells ringing.
+It was the first time where you could really question the Hull of 2021 and it set the alarm bells ringing.
 It wasn’t good enough and it’s something the side never recovered from.

-That bit was certainly within their control and in nearly all the performances after the covid break something was missing.
+That bit was certainly within their control and in nearly all the performances after the enforced break something was missing.
 Hull just weren’t the same again.
-The rot had set in.

 3..
 Old habits die hard